mynk-tmr/notes/Javascript/3_DOM.md

 `9 (Node.DOCUMENT_NODE)`
 `11 (Node.DOCUMENT_FRAGMENT_NODE)`

 `DocumentFragment` interface is a lightweight version of `Document`.
-It is used to compose nodes and inserted as a whole to imporve performance
+It is used to compose nodes and inserted as a whole to improve performance
 ```jsx
 let fragment = new DocumentFragment();
 fragment.append(eleList) //append to fragment